 I’ve been talking about habits a lot lately around this blog.
 And there’s a good reason for that.
-Creating positive, effective habits is the cornerstone to creative balance and productivity in your life (which I obviously like to talk about a lot!)
-I’ve talked a bit on the blog about struggling with stress and anxiety, and today I want to share with you all some daily habits you can incorporate for stress relief.
+Creating positive, effective habits is the cornerstone to creating balance and productivity in your life (which I obviously like to talk about a lot!)
+I’ve talked a bit on the blog about struggling with stress and anxiety, and today I want to share with you all some daily habits you can incorporate to reduce stress.

 Disconnect After Business Hours

 Thanks to the invention of smartphones and WiFi, we’re pretty much always connected.
 That means we’re always connected to our friends and family, but also to our jobs.
 A lot of times we don’t even realize how much stress this adds to time that should be totally relaxing!
 Instead of spending your free time being proactive and choosing activities you’re excited about, you’re being reactive and focusing on what other people need from you!

 So turn that work email off from your phone when you get home and ignore it until Monday morning.
 If you’re a blogger, that means having the self-control to not hop on social media for blog purposes at all hours of the day, night and weekend.

 Am I the only one who slightly dreads their workouts before they happen?
 It might take a heck of a lot of motivation to get started, but I always feel better after the workout.
 I feel better about myself, but I also feel my stress start to slip away when I start sweating!

 My favorite workout to get my stress out is yoga, but something as simple as walking can help relieve some stress!

 It’s probably not much of a surprise to anyone that lack of sleep can add a ton of stress!
 Try shutting down the electronics half an hour earlier from now on and see how it goes!